 Yet another reason is the huge whistleblower awards available under the False Claims Act.
 To encourage whistleblowers to step up, Congress allows whistleblowers to receive between 15% and 30% of whatever is collected from the wrongdoer.
 In the case of Capitol Supply, Scuterallo is eligible to receive over a $1 million just on the Chinese made shredders.
 Depending on what happens to the rest of the case, he may receive tens of millions of dollars more in whistleblower awards!

-BUY AMERICA CALL TO ACTION – AMERICAN WORKERS, BUSINESSES AND UNIONS
+MADE IN AMERICA CALL TO ACTION – AMERICAN WORKERS, BUSINESSES AND UNIONS

 It is rare for workers, unions and businesses to agree on anything.
-Add in Congress and the president of the United States and such universal agreement is even more rare.
+Add in Congress and the President of the United States and such universal agreement is even more rare.
 But when it comes to protecting American businesses and workers, we all agree.

 Companies that lie about the country of origin of their products and companies that hurt American workers by falsely claiming that their products are made in the United States should be punished.
-When it comes to construction materials such as steal, there are important safety concerns as well.
+When it comes to construction materials such as steel, there are important safety concerns as well.